Azure-Samples/java-microservices-asa-standard-lab/Instructions/Labs/ASA-Standard/LAB_03_monitor_asc.md

 1. Accept the default values for all other settings.
 Notice that alerts are automatically enabled.

+      {: .note }
-       > **Note**: Once the configuration is completed, the availability of your app will be tested every 5 minutes from 5 different locations.
+   > Once the configuration is completed, the availability of your app will be tested every 5 minutes from 5 different locations.

 1. Select the three dots to the right of the newly configured availability test and select **Open Rules (Alerts) page**.